vrap/the-blender-demo-site/documentation/user/application_EN.md

 ### Settings

 The application needs to be configured according to your own environment.
-We tried to reduce to a minimum, so this step is simple.
+It is reduced to minimum, so this step is normally simple.

 Below the generic configuration file of the application.
-We recommend not to change, but to make a copy and edit it.
+It is recommended not to change, but to make a copy and edit it:

 	// Copy the sample file to custom file cp config.sample.js config.js

+Original file:

 	/**
 	 * config.js
 	 */
 	module.exports = {
 		database: {
 			url: 'mongodb://localhost:25486/the-blender'